• HOME

 Going-to-the-Sun Road

 The famous Going-to-the-Sun Road is a fantastic way to easily see many of the highlights of the park.
-Parts of the path are open year-round, but you will want to plan and time your visit based on who the road is open to (which is dependent on the weather conditions.)
+Parts of the path are open year-round, but you will want to plan and time your visit based on who the road is open to.
+At times it’s open to just bikers (as it was during my visit,) and not to motorized vehicles.
+This is largely dependent on the weather conditions, so be sure to check their website for updates ahead of your trip.
+Here’s a general overview of the seasonal access in the park:

 Open Year-Round: The road from West Glacier to Lake McDonald Lodge